Kevin2kp/Eurocom-Documentation/Ubuntu 18.04 Install on Eurocom Workstation.md

 		~~~
 		sudo add-apt-repository ppa:graphics-drivers/ppa
 		~~~
 		Then install the latest driver.
-In this case, the latest driver is 418:
+At the time of writing, the latest driver is 418:
 		~~~
 		sudo apt install nvidia-driver-418
 		~~~